openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/arkui-cj/cj-apis-display.md

 ListnerTypeCaptureStatusChange
 ```

-**Function:** Indicates the device's screenshot, screen projection, or screen recording status has changed.
+**Function:** Indicates a change in the device's screenshot, screencast, or screen recording status.

 **System Capability:** SystemCapability.Window.SessionManager